 There is growing research that a vast number of diseases are now being associated with GI dysfunction.
 It is often food sensitivities that contribute to these problems.
 This is why an elimination diet is a relatively safe and easy way to try and establish the culprit if it is food related.
 It is far cheaper than conducting food sensitivity tests in a laboratory.

-Which foods do you need to eliminate?
 The ten most common food sensitivities are a good place to start.
 These include the following foods:

 If you suspect that there are other foods not listed here that effect you , then these should be removed at the same time too,